isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

 ![1](/images/events/workshops-and-exhibitions/ECC2019EDM1.jpg)

 The Early Childhood Conference and Exhibition (ECC) is an annual signature event organized by the Early Childhood Development Agency (ECDA).
-Parents can bring your kids and pick up practical tips for outdoor learning and more importantly, your children will have a ball of time in the fun and engaging activities!
+Parents can bring your kids and have a ball of time in the fun and engaging activities!

 ------------